PsichiX/Oxygengine/README.md

 reduce application complexity and help decouple state from the logic as much as possible.
 More about `hecs` and ECS here: https://github.com/Ralith/hecs

-## Installation
-Make sure that you have latest `oxygengine-ignite` binary installed (`cargo install oxygengine-ignite`) - this binary is a set of vital tools that will govern managing most of your project.

 ## Teaser
 ![Visual Novel](https://raw.githubusercontent.com/PsichiX/Oxygengine/master/media/oxygengine-visual-novel-teaser.gif)
 ![RPG](https://raw.githubusercontent.com/PsichiX/Oxygengine/master/media/oxygengine-raui-navigation.gif)